 For those of you who haven’t been keeping up with the law on private cost recovery and contribution claims under CERCLA, following the decision in Atlantic Research, I recently participated in a panel discussion on the issue.
 A copy of my presentation can be found here.

-The most contentious issue during the discussion was whether private parties who have settled with the government and performed direct cleanups – as opposed to reimbursing the government – as a result of such settlements have an action for cost recovery under § 107 of CERCLA or an action for contribution under § 113 of… More
+The most contentious issue during the discussion was whether private parties who have settled with the government and performed direct cleanups –… More

 In a recent decision, the 7th Circuit Court of Appeals confirmed that neither CERCLA nor RCRA provide convenient ways for the buyer of a building containing asbestos to finance the abatement of that asbestos.
 In Sycamore Industrial Park Associates v.
 Ericsson, the seller of the building replaced the old heating equipment shortly prior to sale, but left the old system, including piping, in place.
 The buyer sought to make the seller pay for the asbestos abatement on the ground that the seller has disposed of the old equipment by abandoning it in place when it installed the new system.… More

 Two recent decisions from the Southern District of Texas make clear that, like pornography, the courts know arranger liability under CERCLA when they see it.
 Both cases involve defendants in private cost recovery actions arising out the Tex Tin Superfund Site in Texas City, Texas.
-The Tex Tin Settling Defendants Steering Committee (known by the mellifluous acronym TTSDSC) brought suit against Dow Chemical and Bayer USA, alleging that each had arranged for the disposal of hazardous materials at the Tex Tin Site.
-Dow Chemical obtained summary judgment that it was not liable for its shipments of hydrochloric acid –… More
+The Tex Tin Settling Defendants Steering Committee (known by the mellifluous acronym TTSDSC) brought suit against Dow Chemical and Bayer USA, alleging that each had arranged for the disposal of hazardous materials at the Tex Tin Site.… More

 As pretty much everyone knows, in order to improve its prospects for passage, the Senate added certain tax provisions to the financial bailout bill – also know as the Emergency Economic Stabilization Act of 2008, or H.R.
 1424 – enacted earlier this month.
 One of the provisions included in the EESA was an extension of the brownfields tax incentive.

-The brownfields tax incentive, originally enacted as part of the Taxpayer Relief Act of 1997, and codified as Section 198 of the internal revenue code, allows developers to immediately expense the cost of remedial work at brownfields sites,… More
+The brownfields tax incentive, originally enacted as part of the Taxpayer Relief Act of 1997,… More

 As those of us who have practiced in the Superfund arena for some time know, in the early years of Superfund litigation, such litigation was, from the defendant’s perspective, brutish and short, if not nasty and mean.
 The DOJ attorney would, in essence, march into court, state “I am from the government; I win,” and the case would be over.